VinayRana5674/MyProrammingWrok/ProblemStatements/README.md

 <h3>PART B:- Non-blocking parallel ingestion of data.</h3>

-1:- For Non-Blocking parallel ingestion and processing of the data i levraged the Spark Framework.
+1:- For Non-Blocking parallel ingestion and processing of the data i have levraged the Spark Framework.

     How i achieved this.